CumulusNetworks/docs/content/guides/Cumulus-nsxt.md

 {{< /tabs >}}
 {{< /tabs >}}

 ### TEP VLAN Subnets Advertisement into BGP

-As we already know, ESXi hypervisors builds layer 2 oaverlay tunnels to send Geneve encapsulated traffic over the layer 3 underlay.
-For that, the undelaying IP fabric must be aware about how to reach each TEP device in the network.
+ESXi hypervisors build layer 2 oaverlay tunnels to send Geneve encapsulated traffic over the layer 3 underlay.
+The undelaying IP fabric must be aware of each TEP device in the network.
 This is done by advertising the local Overlay TEP VLAN (TEP subnet) we created earlier into BGP.

-There are two ways to advertise netowrks into BGP, by `network` command to advertise specificly, or by `redistribute` command to inject subnets into BGP from a non-BGP protocol.
+Use the `redistribute connected` command to inject the directly-connected routes into BGP.
-In our case we use the `redistribute connected` command to inject the directly-connected routes into BGP.</br> This command can be used also with filtering to avoid unwanted/unnecesary subnets get into BGP.
-For more information and commands. check [Route Filtering and Redistributio](https://docs.cumulusnetworks.com/cumulus-linux-43/Layer-3/Routing/Route-Filtering-and-Redistribution/) page.
+This command can be used also with filtering to avoid unwanted/unnecesary subnets get into BGP.
+For more information and commands. check [Route Filtering and Redistribution](https://docs.cumulusnetworks.com/cumulus-linux-43/Layer-3/Routing/Route-Filtering-and-Redistribution/) page.

 {{< tabs "101rr0 ">}}
 {{< tab "NCLU Commands ">}}